 Here also is the original pennant from the National High School Baseball Championship of Japan (Summer Koshien).

 A composite of Hanshin Tigers history!

-Next is the Hanshin Tigers Zone.
-Here are a number of exhibitions certain to delight old Tigers fans; displays of uniforms of famous players, their bats, and other items.
+Next is the Hanshin Tigers Zone, where there are many exhibitions certain to delight old Tigers fans: displays of uniforms of famous players, their bats, and other items.

 Of course there is an area dedicated to the current Hanshin Tigers, too.